Orpius/SDK/docs/DevelopmentGuides/DotNet/index.md

 ```

 The SDK's `UserMessage` type contains a `string` *Text* property,
-which is the text that ultimately makes its way to your AI Agent,
+which is the text that ultimately makes its way to your AI agent,
 and a `Guid` *PublicId* property, which allows you to correlate messages in your application.
 Response messages `AssistantMessage` and `SystemMessage` also contain a `PublicId` property.
 We look closer at the request/response API later in the document.